Vish-Mayer/texas-holdem-table/README.md

 <img src="./public/Screenshot1.png" width=600 a>

-The user change the amount of players that are dealt in a round (up to eight) by placing a query in the route path.
+The user is able to change the amount of players that are dealt in a round (up to eight) by placing a query in the route path.
 For example..

 ```
 http://localhost:3000/players=2